 ||East of the

 Adirondack's highest waterfall and "one of the tallest waterfalls in the

-viewable from a distance, but that is soon to change.
+viewable from a distance, but that has now changed.
 The NYS DEC has

 purchased a sizable amount of remote Adirondack land, including OK Slip